by D. Patrick Miller

 and the rise of a universal spirituality

-When Democratic presidential candidate Bernie Sanders stepped away from identifying himself with any organized religion and instead asserted that “My spirituality is that we are all in this together,” he became the first major political figure to identify himself as a practitioner of the growing “spiritual but not religious” mindset in America.
+When 2016 Democratic presidential candidate Bernie Sanders stepped away from identifying himself with any organized religion and instead asserted that “My spirituality is that we are all in this together,” he became the first major political figure to associate himself with the growing “spiritual but not religious” (SBNR) mindset in America.
 Sanders thus brought to national attention a cultural minority that, if present trends continue, will not be a minority much longer.

 The Steady Rise of the "Nones"

 The latest evidence of the dying of organized religion issues from a large survey released in 2014 by the Pew Research Center.
 Among the findings of their Religious Landscape Study was this information, as reported by Michael Lipka:

 "Religious 'nones' – a shorthand we use to refer to people who self-identify as atheists or agnostics, as well as those who say their religion is 'nothing in particular' – now make up roughly 23% of the U.S. adult population.
 This is a stark increase from 2007, the last time a similar Pew Research study was conducted, when 16% of Americans were 'nones.'
 (During this same time period, Christians have fallen from 78% to 71%.)"

 If this rate of "conversion" to religious nonehood should continue, with a one-percent annual increase, then over half of the US population will be religiously unaffiliated in less than thirty years — and the proportion of Christians will likewise fall below 50%.

 In all likelihood, however, the rate of change to non-religiosity is likely to accelerate, because the bulk of current churchgoers is aging out of circulation while younger "Millennials" are staying away from church in droves.
 Thirty-five percent of those born from 1981 to 1996 identify themselves as "nones," and earlier polls have indicated that around 70% of Millennials identify themselves as SBNR.